ahilles107/PersonaBundle/README.md

 Introduction
 ============

-This Bundle enables integration of the BrowserID authentication system.
+This Bundle enables integration of the Persona authentication system.
-It provides a Symfony2 authentication provider so that users can login to a Symfony2 application via BrowserID.
+It provides a Symfony2 authentication provider so that users can login to a Symfony2 application via Persona.

 Installation
 ============

   1. Install bundle:

-  The recommended way to install BrowserId Bundle is [through composer](http://getcomposer.org).
+  The recommended way to install Persona Bundle is [through composer](http://getcomposer.org).
 Just create a `composer.json` file and run the `php composer.phar install` command to install it:

           {
               "require": {
-                  "ahs/browserid-bundle": "*"
+                  "ahs/persona-bundle": "*"
               }
           }